2006 Macau Grand Prix: Main Race

 The race began on 19 November at 15:30 local time.
-The weather on the grid at the start was cloudy and dry with the air temperature at 25 C and the track temperature was 26 C. Asmer made a faster start than Kobayashi and overtook him for the lead at Mandarin Bend corner.
-However, Kobayashi went to the inside of Asmer at Lisboa corner and di Resta attempted to go with him.
-Kobayashi out-braked himself and ran into a barrier leaving the turn.
-Di Resta locked his tyres and rammed into the back of Kobayashi's vehicle.
-Asmer had no option and was trapped on the escape road after clashing wheels with di Resta as the rest of the field passed by.
-These events made Conway the leader and he pulled out a one second lead over second-placed Hirate by the conclusion of the lap.
+The weather on the grid at the start was cloudy and dry with the air temperature at 25 C and the track temperature was 26 C. Asmer made a faster start than Kobayashi and passed him for the lead at Mandarin Bend.
+However, Kobayashi went inside Asmer at Lisboa corner, and di Resta attempted to accompany him.
+Kobayashi outbraked himself and collided with a barrier leaving the turn.
+Di Resta locked his tyres and slammed into the back of Kobayashi's.
+After colliding wheels with di Resta, Asmer was trapped on the escape road as the rest of the field passed by.
+Conway became the leader as a result of these events, and he had a one-second lead over Hirate by the end of the lap.
 The safety car was dispatched at the end of the first lap due to multiple accidents.
-Di Resta understeered entering Fisherman's Bend and went heavily into the wall and Ávila crashed near him at the same corner.
-Cortés also retired through a crash, Kimball glanced Fisherman's Bend Armco wall and Carbone made a pit stop to replace a punctured tyre.
+Di Resta understeered entering Fisherman's Bend and struck the wall, while Ávila crashed near him at the same corner.
+Cortés also retired after a crash, Kimball collided with the Fisherman's Bend Armco wall, and Carbone made a pit stop to replace a punctured tyre.

-Nakajima lined up an overtake on Hirate and narrowly avoided going into him at Lisboa turn.
-Ikeda, Jelley and Kennard made pit stops under the safety car which was withdrawn at the end of lap four after all three stricken cars were extricated from the track.
+Nakajima planned an overtake on Hirate and narrowly avoided colliding with him at the Lisboa turn.
+Ikeda, Jelley, and Kennard pitted under the safety car, which was withdrawn at the end of lap four after all three stricken cars were extricated from the track.
 Conway led and pull away from Hirate to stop him from slipstreaming into Lisboa corner.
 Nakajima pressured Sutil and overtook him for third soon after.
-In the meantime, Conway pushed hard enough to hit a wall lightly with his front-right wheel at San Francisco Bend turn on the sixth lap but he escaped with no significant damage.
-Kimball caused yellow flags to be waved briefly as he skittered into the barrier and onto debris at Lisboa corner.
-Hirate caught Conway but the latter blocked a pass by the former for the lead.
-Nakajima, Sutil and Antiucci were three abreast entering Lisboa turn; Antinucci benefited the most as Nakajima took fourth from Sutil but he out-braked himself.
+Meanwhile, Conway pushed hard enough on the sixth lap to lightly hit a wall with his front-right wheel at the San Francisco Bend turn, but he escaped with no significant damage.
+Yellow flags were briefly waved as Kimball skittered into the barrier and onto debris at Lisboa corner.
+Hirate caught Conway, who prevented the former from passing him for the lead.
+Nakajima, Sutil and Antiucci were three wide entering Lisboa turn; Antinucci benefited the most as Nakajima took fourth from Sutil but he out-braked himself.
 Both ran deep into the corner as Nakajima attempted a switchback manoeuvre.
 On lap seven, Antinucci was close by Sutil and overtook him on the outside at Lisboa for third.
 He then prevented Sutil from reclaiming the position.